-\Note: Based on the recommendation of the GCZMA, MoEF&CC, GoI had accorded Environmental & CRZ Clearance vide letter dated 01/01/2024
+Note: Based on the recommendation of the GCZMA, MoEF&CC, GoI had accorded Environmental & CRZ Clearance vide letter dated 01/01/2024

 Sr. No. Conditions in CRZ Recommendation Letter Compliance Specific Conditions 1 Project proponent unit shall scrap of existing 125 pipelines and remaining 42 pipelines may be maintain while 84 new pipeline will be laid.
 It is assured that due care is being taken while scrapping of existing 125 pipelines.
 2 Project proponent shall carry out proposed activities, replacement & revamping of existing pipeline network at oil jetty area and no new land shall be use.
-Activities of replacement & revamping is being carrie out at the existing oil jetty area and no new land i used.
+Activities of replacement & revamping is being carried out at the existing oil jetty area and no new land is used.
 3 Project proponent shall obtain consent to establish for their proposed expansion from 8 MMTPA to 23.08 MMTPA from GPCB.
-MMTPA 4 Project proponent shall not carry out any construction activities or any activities till obtaining CRZ Clearance from MoEF&CC, new Delhi DPA has already received CRZ recommendation from GCZMA vide letter no. ENV-10-2021-41-T cell dated 25/08/2022.
+The Consent to Establish (CTE) from the GPCB had already been obtained vide CTE amendment (CTE 115467) granted by the GPCB vide letter no. PC/CCA- KUTCH-812(5)/GPCB ID 28494/609592 dated 23/12/2021 with a validity period 11/2/2026 A copy of same had already been submitted along with compliance report submitted on 29/07/2024.
+4 Project proponent shall not carry out any construction activities or any activities till obtaining CRZ Clearance from MoEF&CC, new Delhi DPA has already received CRZ recommendation from GCZMA vide letter no. ENV-10-2021-41-T cell dated 25/08/2022.
 Additionally, DPA has also received EC and CRZ clearance from MoEF&CC vide file no. letter F. No. 10-26/2018-IA-III dated 01/01/2024.
 5 Project Proponent shall adhere to all recommendation given by MECON Ltd. Ranchi, Jharkhand.
 It is assured that, recommendation given by MECON Ltd. Ranchi, Jharkhand is being adhered to 6 Project Proponent shall adhere to undertaking dated 25.01.202 It is assured that, undertaking dated 25/01/202 being adhered to.
 7 Project Proponent shall carry out Mangrove Plantation in 50 Ha area with consultant of concern District Forest Office of District and Gujarat Ecology commission.
 Necessary report in this regard may be submitted periodically to this office.
 DPA has assigned the work for the "Mangrove Plantation in an area of 50 Ha for the Deendayal Port Authority to GUIDE, bhuj vide work order dated 10/06/2024.
-A copy of inception report is attached herewith as Annexure A Additionally, as per the As per the directions of the GCZMA and MoEF&CC GoI, to date, DPA has undertaken a Mangrove Plantation in an area of 1600 Hectares since the year 2005 8 Project Proponent shall strictly adhere to all conditions of Terms of Reference issued by MoEF&CC, GOI vide F.No.
+A copy of final report is attached herewith as Annexure A Additionally, as per the As per the directions of the GCZMA and MoEF&CC GoI, to date, DPA has undertaken a Mangrove Plantation in an area of 1600 Hectares since the year 2005 8 Project Proponent shall strictly adhere to all conditions of Terms of Reference issued by MoEF&CC, GOI vide F.No.
 10-26/2018-IA-III dated 14/06/2018.
 DPA has already received the EC and CRZ clearance from MoEF&CC vide file no. letter F. No. 10-26/2018-IA-III dated 01/01/2024.
 9 Project Proponent shall strictly adhere to all conditions of Amendment Terms of Reference issued by MoEF&CC, GOI vide F.No.
 10-26/2018-IA-III dated 11/06/2020.
-A copy of same had already been submitted along with compliance report submitted on 29/07/2024
+A copy of same had already been submitted along with compliance report submitted on 29/07/2024 for the Project entitled

-ANNEXURE A Inception Report - mangrove Plantation 50 Ha
+ANNEXURE A Final Report - Mangrove Plantation in 50 ha area

-INCEPTION REPORT
+FINAL REPORT